What tax do I pay before I leave the UK?

 The UK has a double taxation agreement with hundreds of other countries.

 For most double taxation agreements, you will need to use form DT-individual, available on gov.uk, to get tax relief in the UK.

 Double taxation agreements can be quite complicated.
 Our Which?
-Money Helpline experts can give you independent one-to-one guidance on all kinds of tax queries.
+Money Helpline experts can give you independent guidance on all kinds of tax queries.

 HMRC has a list of the types of reliefs you can claim, along with a list of countries it does not have a double taxation treaty with.